J-Sarnoff/FLOAT128.jl/README.md

 >  Float128 arithmetic compares favorably with BigFloat(128).
 Using Benchmarks.jl to measure relative speed: addition and subtraction run 10x, multiplication and division run ~2x faster without on-chip fma (fused multiply add) and considerably faster when fma ops are executed directly by the processor.

 >  The elementary functions are appropriately accurate.
 For very small arguments sin, cos, tan.., asin, acos, atan.. run ~4x; with other values they are not yet fast.
-To fix that, a next step introduces indexed sequences of rational polynomial approximations.
+To fix that, a next step uses more indexed sequences of rational polynomial approximations.
 Although there is more to discern:

 >         (a) subdivde the interval, a unit inberval subdivides into 64 parts
         (b) widen each subdivision at both edges by ±1/350_000 to avoid noisy edges